 What are the demographics, psychographics, and firmographics of your audience?
-What are their preferred channels, and what queries do you usually receive during what stages of the customer’s lifecycle?
+What are their preferred digital channels, and what queries do you usually receive during what stages of the customer’s lifecycle?
 If you’re expanding and trying to reach a new audience, what type of queries do you anticipate?
 These are all questions to keep top of mind when planning out your overall customer experience strategy.

 With any technology investment, it’s important to consider the ins and outs, as well as the feasibility of implementation.

-In this blog post, we’ll break down top types of customer communication channels, and explain some of the use cases for each that will answer these questions.
+In this blog post, we’ll break down top types of digital customer communication channels, and explain some of the use cases for each that will answer these questions.